Chia Seeds: How Long Do They Last?

 Thanks to their impressive nutrition profile, chia seeds come with a whole host of health benefits…

-1. May Promote Healthy Weight Loss
+1. May Promote Healthy Weight Management

 Chia seeds have a high amount of fiber, which can keep you feeling full for hours afterward.
 A 2017 study showed that eating plain yogurt with 7 or 14 grams of chia seeds (roughly 1.5 teaspoons or one full tablespoon) as a mid-morning snack increased satiety (feelings of fullness) and reduced overall food intake during lunch.
 In turn, this can help you consume fewer calories, which may lead to healthy weight loss or easier weight maintenance (3).